If you want to be employable 13 years from now (and you probably do), in 2030, it will pay to develop your soft skills.

 Active learning: Learning strategies—selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Learning strategies: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Originality: The ability to come up with unusual or clever ideas about a given topic or situation, or to develop creative ways to solve a problem.

 This makes sense to a degree.
 The ability to learn, adapt, and problem solve will always be valuable.
 They’re valuable now – more than half of hiring managers say it’s difficult to find people with the soft skills they need.
 And predictions seem to be that machines will take over manual tasks like stocking, and even surgery.
 But we can’t know for sure how this is going to play out, of course.
 After all, a robot can perform complex microsurgeries, but probably won’t be able to make split-second, life-saving decisions with any type of reliability any time soon.

 We’re still going to need hard skills.
 The notion that futurists keep feeding us that all we’re going to need to get ahead in the future is a plucky spirit and a can-do attitude is silly.
 It’s just that we don’t know what those skills are going to be.
 Data learning and coding are good bets – though what kind of coding is hard to say.

-So, at the end of the day, the report is bang on.
-The best thing you can do to prepare for the future – and prepare your kids for the future – is develop the aforementioned soft skills.
+So, the report is bang on at the end of the day.
+The best thing you can do to prepare for the future – and prepare your kids for the future – is to develop the aforementioned soft skills.
 Because active learning and fluency of ideas are exactly the soft skills you’ll need to learn the hard skills of the future. — whatever they turn out to be

 *(Definitions via technologyreview.com, and O*NET)